MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Type

-The [ACX_ITEM_TYPE](ne-acxrequest-acx_item_type.md) enumeration describes the type of items that will be sent in the request.
-Depending on the type specified, a subset of the paramters listed below will be used.
+The [ACX_REQUEST_TYPE](ne-acxrequest-acx_request_type.md) enumeration describes the type of items that will be sent in the request.
+Depending on the type specified, a subset of the parameters listed below will be used.

 ### -field Parameters

 ### -field Parameters.Property

-A [KS Properties](/windows-hardware/drivers/stream/ks-properties) are being used for the ACX request.
+Parameters for [KS Properties](/windows-hardware/drivers/stream/ks-properties) are being used for the ACX request.
 For more information, see [KSPROPERTY structure](/windows-hardware/drivers/stream/ksproperty-structure).

 ### -field Parameters.Property.Set